DO YOU NEED HELP WITH WHAT TO PACK IN YOUR HOSPITAL BAG?

 Depending on how comfortable you are will depend on what you want to wear for labor.

 You will absolutely need these.
-Don’t go for those thin cute type.
+Don’t go for those thin cute type, they won’t very well and will almost certainly leak out of them.

 You’ll need all the protection you can get so make sure you get the thick type that’s really embarrassing to wear, just like these.